kamenco/battle/README.md

 ## Credits

-Special thanks to my mentor Medale Oluwafemi for helping me creating this README.md filey and to the Codeinstitute personnel.
+Special thanks to my mentor Medale Oluwafemi for helping me creating this README.md file, to Marco from the techical issues,and cohort facilitator Laura from Codeinstitute.